Yunpuzeng/Yunpuzeng.github.io/index.md

 layout: default
 ---

-# Yunpu Zeng

-PhD Student in Industrial Engineering at Georgia Institute of Technology

 ## About Me

 I am a PhD student in Industrial Engineering at Georgia Tech.
 My research focuses on healthcare operations, disease modeling, microsimulation, and data analytics.